The Logos: The Meletic Testament (Chapter 9 The Message)

 197. It does not ask for faith—it asks for sincerity to be expressed through the form of our awareness.

-198. The message is not finished with the destruction of the temple—it is waiting for its rebuilding.
+198. The message did not finished with the destruction of the temple—it is waiting for the temple's rebuilding.
+It does not remain aloof as a distant memory—it moves with the spread of the message.

-199. It does not remain aloof as a distant memory—it moves with the spread of the message.
-When asked by sceptics and Christians, what was the message and what was behind it?
+199. When asked by sceptics and Christians, what was the message and what was behind it?
 Asterion would reply—I am not the message, but the messenger.
 To know the message, you mean first walk the way of the truth.
 Only then, will you know what the message is, and who is behind it.

 200. And as Asterion stood beneath the fig tree, he looked beyond the city walls and said, without ceremony, that the message must now walk where Athens cannot.
 He said to his students and others who were present—Go and spread the message to wherever the message takes you.
 Let your journey be one filled with wisdom and reflection.